topij/vipunen-market-analysis/docs/WORKFLOW.md

    - Generate growth trend plots

 8. **Export Results**:
-   - Export analysis results to Excel with focused worksheets
+   - Export analysis results to Excel with focused worksheets using `ExcelExporter`
+   - Files are saved with timestamps for versioning

 ### 5. Output Files